prayag17/JellySkin/README.md

 # Jellyfin_CustomCSS
 ## WARNING:THIS CSS IS ONLY FOR JELLYFIN 10.6.X.

 This is Jellyfin custom-css.
-Netflix Sans are used as the defautl font but if it is not applied in every area then please make a new issue.
+Netflix Sans are used as the default fonts but if it is not applied in every area then please make a new issue.
 Here are some images, hope you like it:

 HOME SCREEN: